SMART Goals: What They Are and How To Create Your Own (With Examples)

 I will improve my SEO knowledge by reading three books on marketing by the end of the next financial quarter.

 This goal hits all aspects of the SMART acronym.
-It’s definitely specific (improve seo knowledge), measurable (three books), and achievable.
+It’s definitely specific (improve SEO knowledge), measurable (three books), and achievable.
 This goal is relevant for someone looking to get promoted to a more senior marketing role or someone who’s just started their marketing career.
 It’s also time-bound (end of the next financial quarter).

-An example for blog writers
+A SMART goal example for blog writers

 I will decrease the amount of time needed to edit my blog posts by half by the end of the month.

 This SMART goal for content creation is specific (make edits faster), measurable (decrease by half), achievable (if a bit ambitious), and time-bound (this month).
 This one is a bit more open-ended, in that there are multiple things a writer can do to make their blog posts easier to edit.
 Just because a SMART goal needs to be specific doesn’t mean it has only one solution.

 I will increase the number of tickets answered in a day by 20% before the end of the quarter.